Colombian director Ciro Guerra's critically acclaimed new movie tells the story of the invasion of the sacred jungle from an indigenous perspective.

 For the film, this wasn't something that interested me at first.
 If it was going to transform into a film about genocide, it wasn't what I had wanted to make.
 I was more interested in making a film about consciousness.

 That scene in which many actors are dismembered is pretty powerful.

-We try to synthesize all the pain in that scene.
+We try to synthesise all the pain in that scene.
 The truth was much more terrible.
 If that scene comes close to it, the truth was infinitely worse.

 How did you decide to film in black and white?

 The explorers' photographs were the principal influence, images in black and white, plate photography, almost daguerreotypes that they took.
 What you see is an Amazon that's completely different from the one now.
 You can see all the exoticism, all the exuberance.
 It feels like another world, another time.
 Being there I realised it wasn't possible to reproduce with any fidelity the colour of the Amazon.
 There's no filter or camera or oil that lets you reproduce its significance.
 I felt that to do it in black and white, to get rid of colors, would activate the audience's imagination.
 Viewers would add the colors in their mind and these imagined colors would be more real than whatever we could reproduce.
 This imagined Amazon is more real than the actual Amazon.

 Embrace of the Serpent will be released by Oscilloscope Laboratories at Film Forum and Lincoln Plaza Cinema in New York on Wednesday, February 17, 2016 , and at Landmark Nuart in Los Angeles on Friday, February 19, 2016, with a national rollout to follow.